Return to top

 Anjali Shah

-Fried Potatoes and Onions with Fresh Rosemary
+Fried Potatoes And Onions

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-fried potatoes and onions served on a white plate with rosemary on top
+Fried potatoes and onions served on a white plate with rosemary on top.

 These really are the best breakfast potatoes ever.
 One huge serving of this easy side dish has only 150 calories, is low in fat, and has a few grams of fiber for an added health boost.